The bitter truth about candy costs this Halloween

-This year, however, sweet treats are going to cost a little more.

-Prices for just about everything have been going up this year, but there’s more than inflation to blame for these extra candy costs.
+Prices for just about everything have gone up this year but there's more than inflation to blame for these extra candy costs.

 The key ingredient to candy is sugar.
 Right now, there is a massive sugar shortage affecting some of the biggest sugar companies in the country, putting a major strain on the U.S. supply.